SummaryDev/documentation/docs/index.md

 - store data for decentralized applications

-**Summary Blockchain Indexer** gathers blockchain data, decodes, persists and makes it available for analysis by GraphQL, SQL, and API queries.
+**Summary Blockchain Indexer** gathers blockchain data, decodes, persists and makes it available for analysis by GraphQL, SQL and API queries.

 We started with [StarkNet](https://starknet.io/what-is-starknet/) L2